The growth and use of video calling apps, over the last few years, has been phenomenal.

 - Video calling – apps whose main purpose is to allow you to make a video call.
 Some also allow voice calls only.

-There are a few very important things to note about using video calling.
+There are a few significant things to note about using video calling.

 - The person you are calling must be using the same app as you.
 As far as I’m aware there isn’t an app that will talk to another (for example WhatsApp won’t communicate with Facebook).